geotools/geotools/docs/user/library/metadata/logging/use.rst

 ========== ================================ ====================================================
 Level      Displayed on standard output     Comments
 ========== ================================ ====================================================
-Severe     yes by default                   highest value Warning    yes by default                   non-fatal warning to bring to user attention Info       yes by default                   message for end users (not debugging information) Config     no unless configured             configuration information (services available, etc.)
+OFF        yes by default                   highest value, used turn off all output FATAL      yes by default                   fatal problem preventing application from continuing SEVERE     yes by default                   serious failure, operation unable to continue WARNING    yes by default                   non-fatal warning to bring to user attention INFO       yes by default                   message for end users (not debugging information) OPERATION  no unless configured             operation configuration CONFIG     no unless configured             configuration information (services available, etc.)
-Fine       no unless configured             information for developers (high level) Finer      no unless configured             common when entering, returning, or an exception Finest     no unless configured             most verbose output
+FINE       no unless configured             information for developers (high level) FINER      no unless configured             common when entering, returning, or an exception FINEST     no unless configured             most verbose output ALL        no unless configured             lowest value, used to enable all output
 ========== ================================ ====================================================

 Levels are used with the ``log`` methods when logging messages: